Israel Heritage

 926BCE - Egypt's Shoshenq I (22nd Dynasty) plunders the Temple within one year of Solomon's death

-Temple contents remain unplundered for less than 55 years from creation.
-Egypt steals gold shields, silver vessels, ornaments, precious metals including the king's own wealth and treasure.
-Shoshenq I leaves inscriptions at Karnak that mentions 150 cities in Canaan but Jerusalem is not listed in surviving inscriptions.
-Jerusalem may have paid this ransom to remain in tact.
-Rehoboam's splitting the kingdom makes it immediately more vulnerable to outside attack and attack came immediately.
+In the history of Israel, temple contents remained unplundered for less than 55 years from their creation.
+During this time, Egypt seized gold shields, silver vessels, ornaments, and precious metals, including the king's own wealth and treasures.
+Shoshenq I left inscriptions at Karnak that reference 150 cities in Canaan, but notably, Jerusalem is absent from these surviving inscriptions.
+This suggests that Jerusalem may have paid a ransom to remain intact.
+The ancient Israel events surrounding Rehoboam's decision to split the kingdom made it immediately more vulnerable to outside attacks, which came swiftly.

 800BCE - Assyria Rises in Power.

-Asserts influence over Syria and the northern kingdom of Israel.
+Asserts influence over Syria and the northern kingdom of Israel, significant events in the history of Israel that are well documented in the Jewish history timeline.

 745BCE - Assyria directly runs Syrian - Northern Kingdom politics.